Danger

 ### OpenClaw Settings UI

-Opens OpenClaw's internal settings panel.
-This is a low-level config editor for the engine itself — useful for advanced debugging.
+OpenClaw agents show an **Open Settings UI** action.
+It opens OpenClaw's internal settings panel, a low-level config editor for the engine itself — useful for advanced debugging.

 <Warning>